delan/www.azabani.com/drafts/meet-the-css-highlight-pseudos.md

 }
 ```
 </div><figcaption markdown="1">
-This code hides any original decorations (in visual media), because those decorations are recolored to the highlight ‘color’, but it might change the text color too.
+This hack hides any original decorations (in visual media), because those decorations are recolored to the highlight ‘color’, but it might change the text color too.
 </figcaption></figure>

 In fact, because of ‘-webkit-text-fill-color’ and [its stroke-related siblings], it isn’t always possible for highlight pseudos to avoid changing the foreground colors of text, at least not without out-of-band knowledge of what those colors are.